Connor-Mooney/Connor-Mooney.github.io/about.md

 layout: page
 ---

 Hi!
 My name is Connor.
-I'm a rising senior math major and physics minor at George Mason University in Fairfax, Virginia.
+I'm a second year physics PhD student at the University of Maryland, College Park.
+I work with Alexey Gorshkov and Andrew Childs.
+My research interests lie at the intersection of mathematical physics, condensed matter theory, and quantum information science.